SyMind/rspackify/README.md

 Experience lightning-fast builds by instantly switching from Webpack to Rspack ⚡️.

 > 🚨 Please note: very early work in progress.
-Almost nothing works yet.
 Contributions welcome!

 # Usage